File Controller

 • Checksum: Checksum calculated using file content.

-In case if you add any file from non-workspace folder, following prompt will appear.
+In case if you add any file from a non-workspace folder, the following prompt will appear.

 • Copy: To create a duplicate copy of the file within your workspace folder.

-• Move: To relocate the selected file to your workspace folder, removing it from their original location.
+• Move: To relocate the selected file to your workspace folder, removing it from its original location.

 • Cancel: To stop the ongoing operation.